 Some diabetics try to control the dawn phenomenon by adjusting their oral medication or insulin.
 Unfortunately, this often doesn’t work and it is a constant struggle.
 There are several natural methods that seem to work well for many diabetics.
 Here is a list:

 Eat a Small Snack Just Before Bedtime

 Most diabetics that have experimented with different bedtime snacks have found that eating something high in protein and healthy fat works best.
 Many people swear by a small handful of nuts or a spoonful of all natural nut butter.
-Of course raw almonds or almond butter would be our first choice on the diabetic alkaline lifestyle.
-Our Fudge in a Flash recipe in our Super Simple Recipe e-Book would be great as a bedtime snack since it contains almond butter and cinnamon (also known for its blood sugar-reducing attributes).
+Of course raw almonds or almond butter would be our first choice on the Health-e-Solutions lifestyle.
+Our Fudge in a Flash recipe in our Ultimate Recipe e-Book would be great as a bedtime snack since it contains almond butter and cinnamon (also known for its blood sugar-reducing attributes).
 Be sure not to get any nut butter with sugar added.
 Nuts are slow to digest and contain just enough carbs to prevent the liver from being triggered to release more glucose.

 Take Milk Thistle Just Before Bedtime

 Milk thistle has been shown to significantly lower fasting blood sugar levels in one small scale study involving 51 diabetics.
 Milk thistle is a natural remedy that has been used to treat liver and gall bladder problems for many centuries.
 Silymarin, the active ingredient is a powerful antioxidant.
 It is thought to reduce the oxidative stresses associated with both the development of diabetes and the continued aggravation of the disease.